OpenDemocracyManitoba/Winnipeg-Council-Document-Parser/README.md

 * *September 26, 2019* - Split a report table into two tables.
 Added the word "dated" to one report that was mistitled.
 * *October 24, 2019* - Split a report table into two tables.
 * *February 27, 2020* - Date was missing on two reports.
 Missing dates added after referencing official minutes on DMIS.
+* *May 29, 2020* - Recorded votes table was split into multiple tables causing the parsing to fail.
+Joined all recorded votes tables into a single table.
+* *July 23, 2020* - Motion 7 was missing mover and seconder.
+Added details from DMIS.

 ### Report to City Clerks' Department